Visas and Immigration

 Do your research - visit the INIS website and find the Irish Embassy or Consulate details for your country.

 Your Immigration Timeline

-Entry to Ireland, for any non-EU citizen, visa or non-visa required, is determined by the Immigration Officer at border control and is based on the documentation presented at the time of arrival.
+Entry to Ireland, for any non-EEA citizen, visa or non-visa required, is determined by the Immigration Officer at border control and is based on the documentation presented at the time of arrival.